What are the treatment options for a recurrent prostate infection?

-A recurring prostate infection is also known as chronic bacterial prostatitis.
-This type of prostate infection is caused by bacteria in the prostate gland.
-It's generally treated with antibiotics.
-A prostate infection may recur because antibiotics aren't able to get deep enough into the prostate tissue to destroy all of the bacteria, or because the antibiotic isn't effective against the type of bacterium that's causing the prostate infection.
+A prostate infection may come back because antibiotics weren't able to get deep enough into the prostate tissue to destroy all of the bacteria.
+Or it's possible that the original antibiotic wasn't effective against the specific bacterium causing the infection.

-To treat a prostate infection that doesn't get better with antibiotics or keeps coming back, you may need to:
+To treat a prostate infection that keeps coming back, you might need to: